Listen Up: Not So Casual Racism

 The problem I see with this way of thinking (which I admittedly struggled to articulate when she asked), is that in order to see the world with this rose-coloured vision, I would need to erase the very experiences of difference which make up who I am.
 But I don't have that option, that privilege, to pretend that the colour of my skin doesn't affect how others see me, because it does and probably always will.

 Racism is hard to talk about.
 I get it.
 People are always quick to defend themselves from being branded a racist.
-But there are times when people need to just stop
+But there are times when people need to just stop and listen.

 I'm not trying to be hostile – far from it.
 But, in a world where our voices are constantly drowned out by the resounding chorus of white voices, I just want to feel like I'm being heard.
 Because when I struggle to talk about my perspective in the heat of the moment, it isn't because of a single experience of being silenced, but each and every one of them.